ggflow123/ggflow123.github.io/index.md

 ## About Me

-I am an incoming Ph.D. student at Rensselaer Polytechnic Institute.
+I am an incoming Ph.D. student in Computer Science at [Rensselaer Polytechnic Institute](https://science.rpi.edu/computer-science), where I am fortunate to be advised by Prof. [Ziniu Hu](https://acbull.github.io).

+Prior to that, I obtained my master's degree in computer science from New York University.
+I received my CS, Mathematics and Piano Performace Bachelor degree from [Oberlin College and Conservatory](https://www.oberlin.edu), fortunate to be advised by Prof. [Sam Taggart](http://samueltaggart.com) (CS) and Prof. [Peter Takács](https://www.oberlin.edu/peter-takacs) (Piano).

 ## Research Interests